Leonheart-Libel/ota-update-demo/README.md

 The system is designed to run in a Raspberry Pi 4 device, using Github as the Code Server/Code Manager.
 Below is the sequence diagram of the system to give an understanding of how it works
 <img width="2259" height="3840" alt="Untitled diagram _ Mermaid Chart-2025-07-14-100745" src="https://github.com/user-attachments/assets/c9858599-1df8-4369-ae0b-c031691a224c" />
+When the system is already running, all the user need to do to update the application is to commit a new code in the application folder.
+The OTA Updater will periodically check the repository for new commits, and downloads and applies the update to the application automatically.

 This system is pull-based, using HTTP polling mechanisms to get the data in the Github repository as opposed to other widely available OTA update systems that uses an MQTT Broker/Trigger that uses a push-based approach.